ggroenendale/arch_autoinstall_conf/README.md

 ### Process

+---

-How this works is we begin with an Arch ISO that we will modify before running the scripts in this repository and installing some of its requirements, namely python 3.12 and the 3.0.2 version of archinstall from their git repository.
+How this works is we begin with an Arch ISO that we will modify before running the scripts in this repository and installing some of its requirements, namely `python 3.12` and the 3.0.2 version of `archinstall` from their git repository.

-However we first need to begin with archiso as that is what we will use to modify the ISO to begin with in order to automate the rest of the process.
+However we first need to begin with `archiso` as that is what we will use to modify the ISO to begin with in order to automate the rest of the process.

 ### Pre-Installation

+---

 To begin with, we will start with an Arch ISO and load it onto a Ventoy USB.
 Ventoy is a tool that can store several ISO's onto a USB drive that you can then choose from when you boot from that USB.
 The idea being that